visokio/omniscope-custom-views/francechoropleth/README.md

 # ![](icon.svg) France Choropleth

 Custom view that shows a choropleth map of France divided by 100 departments.
 Each region can be coloured by a measure.

+A detailed tutorial on how to create a choropleth map can be found [here](https://help.visokio.com/support/solutions/articles/42000012405-how-to-create-a-custom-view-choropleth-map-example-using-d3).

 ![screenshot](thumbnail.png)